 Tusker’s signature trek is a 100-mile trekking and horseback trip in the far west of the park, and from the nations capital, Ulaanbaatar, it takes a two-hour flight, and then an 8-hour drive just to get to the starting point of the trek.
 You start in a remote locale and as you proceed, you just get further and further from civilization.
 Mongolia is about twice the size of Texas, with over forty percent of the population living in Ulaanbaatar.
 Vast areas are wide open, undeveloped and uninhabited.
 It is a country where gas stations are so few and far between, smart drivers keep an extra reserve of fuel handy for the times when the next available gas station is 200 miles down the road.
-It is a place that can make Big Sky Montana look like small sky country.
+It is a place that can make Big Sky Montana look like average sky country.
 It goes without saying that you can’t just show up in Mongolia with a backpack and a canteen and hope to survive.
 In a world that is increasingly connected and globalized, Western Mongolia’s remoteness is another attribute that sets it apart (literally!) from other adventure destinations.

 In addition to the other worldly beauty of the landscape and the remoteness of location, the warmth of the Mongolian people, combined with their hospitality, sense of community, and musical tradition equal a place with a solid, intact cultural identity.
 And time spent with the Mongolian Kazakh nomads, who live the same way their ancestors did many centuries ago, is also a huge part of the experience on Tusker’s trek.